 “We’re here for one reason and one reason only,” he continued, “and that is that Michigan and America need four more years of President Donald Trump in the White House,” Pence said, prompting the crowd to chant, “four more years, four more years!”

-Pence named-dropped West Michigan native U.S. Secretary of Education Betsy DeVos and Rep. Bill Huizenga of Zeeland.
+Pence name-dropped West Michigan native U.S. Secretary of Education Betsy DeVos and Rep. Bill Huizenga of Zeeland.
 Pence also threw some support toward Republican U.S. Senate candidate John James, who is challenging Democratic Sen. Gary Peters.

 The vice president said that since Trump was elected, the economy has boomed, saying there are more and better jobs for women and minorities, saying “the American dream is working again for every American.”